kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That is an understated but important ecosystem advantage.

-## Skill Portability Prevents Another Lock-In Layer
+## Skill Portability Prevents Another Lock-In Layer { #skill-portability-prevents-another }

 It would be ironic for a framework focused on transparent architecture to solve AI integration through a vendor-locked prompt system.